Rev. Kenny Irby

 Community Intervention Director, St. Petersburg Police Department

-In this role Kenny travels widely amplifying the voice of the visual journalists and is a frequent motivational speaker, lecturer, judge and expert voice.
-He brings to his teaching endeavors 30+ years of experience focused on building integrity and excellence in the authentic storytelling.
-His work and contributions have been recognized with distinction: The Sprague Award for lifetime achievement awarded by the NPPA, chair of the jurors’ panel for the coveted Pulitzer Prize in the photojournalism categories and currently serves as a juror for the Hearst Collegiate Journalism Awards.
+Kenny travels widely, heralding the need for justice ministry, talking across differences and amplifying the voices of marginalized people and is a frequent teacher, lecturer and content judge.
+His expertise and contributions have been recognized with numerous distinctions: The 2007 Sprague Award for lifetime achievement awarded by the NPPA; chair of the jurors’ panel for the coveted Pulitzer Prize in the photojournalism categories, and he has served as a juror for the Hearst Collegiate Journalism Awards — to name a few.

 His board labor includes the National Press Photographers Foundation, Vice-chair for Cross & Anvil Human Services, and Vice-chair of Trustee Board for the Foundation for a Healthy St. Petersburg.